ithllc/DebtReversionAI/README.md

 - AI-powered browser automation
 - A conversational interface (text and voice)

-The agent is orchestrated using the Dedalus Labs platform, with Gemini as the core reasoning model.
+The agent is orchestrated using the Dedalus Labs platform, with Anthropic Claude Sonnet 4 as the core reasoning model.

 ## 🏗️ Architecture